fhswf/MLPro-Test-Center/README.md

 ### 🤝 How to contribute

-We welcome issues, improvements, and examples that fit into the structure and style of MLPro Lab.
+We welcome community contributions that align with our structure and quality standards.

 Before submitting a pull request, please read our [contribution guidelines](./CONTRIBUTING.md).